Honors College

 Registration is not required and all Forum events are free and open to the public.
 We are happy, however, to send you a reminder email (that will include an easy-to-use link to attend virtually).

-All 2023-24 Forum events will be held in person on the Hattiesburg or Gulf Park campus.
-Most Forum events are also available through a live stream broadcast.
+All fall 2025 Forum events will be held in person in the Thad Cochran Center Grand Ballroom on the Hattiesburg Campus.
+Most Forum events are also available through a livestream broadcast.
 Links to live events will be posted below the speaker’s bio on the day of the event.
 (Live streams of Forum events are offered as a courtesy; unfortunately, we cannot guarantee the quality of the live stream and cannot take questions from the online audience.
 If you are a student and your instructor requires proof of attendance, you must attend the in-person event to have your attendance recorded.)

-If you require a sign language translator or any other accessibility accommodations, please contact University Forum at forumFREEMississippi at your earliest convenience.
+If you require a sign language translator or any other accessibility accommodations, please contact University Forum at forumFREEMississippi at least one week prior to the event.

 6:30 p.m.